VFD Application Notes: Flying Start and KEB’s Speed Search Technology

 If the modulation to the system is restored and the speed search function is activated, the KEB drive can determine the motor direction is not the same as the desired set point direction and, utilizing the protective functions of the drive, return the system to the desired setpoint speed and direction.
 In this case, once the KEB VFD has determined the motor speed is not in the same direction as the desired set point, utilizing the LA stop protective function of the drive, the KEB VFD first decelerates the motor to zero speed and then accelerates the motor in the forward direction to the command speed.

-Comparison of different implementations
+Comparison of Different Implementations

 When the speed search function is activated, the output frequency to the motor is set to either the command frequency or the last known frequency as programmed in the speed search options.
-The output voltage to the motor is then increased if the output phase current to the motor reaches the level defined in the speed search setup, the VFD then starts to lower the set frequency by the rate defined in the speed search setup.
-The default value of this current level is 80% of the VFD rated current.
+The output voltage to the motor is then increased if the output phase current to the motor reaches the level defined in the speed search setup.
+The VFD then starts to lower the set frequency by the rate defined in the speed search setup.
+The default value of this current level is 80% of the VFD-rated current.

 The output voltage rate of increase may need to be changed if the load on the motor is such that the actual speed drops too low during the time the output voltage, and thus the motor torque, is increased.
-Testing of the system settings may have to be done to find the best solution for the application.
-The output frequency is kept constant for a short time at which point the KEB VFD switches into standard operation and accelerates the system to the command speed.
+Testing system settings may have to be done to find the best solution for the application.
+The output frequency is kept constant for a short time, at which point the KEB VFD switches into standard operation and accelerates the system to the command speed.

 Using Command Frequency

 Figure 1 is a scope trace using the KEB Combivis software of the Speed Search function in operation.
-In this case, the modulation to the motor was shut off allowing the motor to coast.
+In this case, the modulation to the motor was shut off, allowing the motor to coast.
 The noted points on the graph represent the following:

 1. Coasting motor speed